-resented to a faculty member who has merited recognition for his or her scholarly complishments and lasting educational contributions to the school.
-The recipient of is award joins a select group of faculty bearing the title of Distinguished Professor.
+Presented to a faculty member who has merited recognition for his or her scholarly accomplishments and lasting educational contributions to the Naval Postgraduate School.
+The recipient of this award joins a select group of faculty bearing the title of Distinguished Professor who has made significant impacts on the Naval Postgraduate School.